Joaov41/Assist/README.md

-- An inline replacement on the source app
-In this mode, select the content on and external app, prompt the LLM, and the result will be inline replaced on the external app.
+- An inline replacement on the source app ( Rewrite in In this mode, select the content on and external app, prompt the LLM, and the result will be inline replaced on the external app.
 ![CleanShot 2025-02-17 at 19 34 52@2x](https://github.com/user-attachments/assets/9ec4a427-d4c2-415f-b021-0f33942195b0)